RiccardoBiondi/RiccardoBiondi/README.md

 # Hello There!

 Hi!
-I am Riccardo Biondi,  graduated in Applied Physics from the University of Bologna(UNIBO).
+I am Riccardo Biondi,  PhD student at the University of Bologna(UNIBO).

-I am spending my post-graduation at the Department of Experimental and Diagnostic Medicine of UNIBO focusing on semantic medical image segmentation.
+I am spending my PhD focusing on semantic medical image segmentation and radiomics.

 Feel free to clone projects, raise issues or submit pull requests if something could be better.